devrinku/resolver/README.md

 # resolver

-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).It can be used in the it department to resolve issues encountered in day to day work.
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).It can be used in the office or any department to resolve issues encountered in day to day work.
 This app uses the Redux for state management...Also uses a fake rest API json server and materialize css

 You can add contacts,logs,techs.Also can edit or delete the tasks depending upon task completion..